chrjabs/rustsat/batsat/README.md

 Interface to the [BatSat](https://github.com/c-cube/batsat) incremental SAT-Solver to be used with the [RustSAT](https://github.com/chrjabs/rustsat) library.

+`BatSat` is fully implemented in Rust which has advantages in restricted compilation scenarios like WebAssembly.

 # `BatSat` Version

 The version of `BatSat` in this crate is Version 0.5.0.